taslimy/react-ecommerce-website/README.md

 # React Commerce
-This is an example eCommerce project that is hosted on Heroku.
-[Live Demo](https://react-commerce.herokuapp.com/).
+This is an example of an ecommerce website built with React.
+[Live Demo](https://react-commerce.herokuapp.com/) is hosted on Heroku.

 ## Packages used
 Updating Soon . . .